saturnboy/learning_collection_views/README.md

 Learning Collection Views
 =========================

-Here's a single Xcode project touching on some of the cool ways to use UICollectionView in your iOS apps.
+Here's a single Xcode project touching on some of the cool ways to use UICollectionViews in your iOS app.

-Inside the project, there are a bunch of storyboards and associated view controllers, each exercising different aspects of collection views:
+Inside the project, there are a bunch of storyboards and their associated view controllers, each with an example of different aspects of collection views.
+There are also various how-to-extend exercises:

-0. UITableView
+0. UITableView - before collection views there were only tables
-1. UICollectionView grid
+1. UICollectionView as a grid - display data in a grid
-1. UICollectionView single horizontal row
+1. UICollectionView as a row row - display data in a scrollable horizontal row